architect/arc.codes/src/views/docs/en/get-started/detailed-aws-setup.md

 - If you have a Lambda running `nodejs16.x`, we recommend against adding `@aws-sdk/*` modules (until you are ready to migrate to `nodejs18.x`)
 - Likewise, if you intend to run your Lambda on `nodejs18.x`, we recommend against using `aws-sdk`

+> ℹ️ Upgrading to `nodejs18.x` (and thus using AWS SDK v3) represents a meaningful change, and should be investigated thoroughly and with care.
+Key interfaces have been retired (such as `.promise()`), and some core SDK methods have changed significantly.
+(Example: [`S3.GetObject` no longer returns a Buffer](https://github.com/aws/aws-sdk-js-v3/issues/1877).)

 #### Architect's AWS SDK strategy